Mylaana/AresExpedition/README.md

 text with image component: refactoring
 test needs: empty components from the app logic and transfer it into services/classes
 global: removing obvious comments
-project-card-info-service (and some other?): switch to static
-TriggerState: switch out trigger id checks from model to a service
 Optimize data volume exchanged
 Refactor playable cards component should be storing clientstate and not repeatedly check for state